lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 How to Launch
 -------------
-To launch Appearance in the menu :menuselection:`Preferences --> LXQt settings --> Appearance`.
+To launch Appearance in the menu :menuselection:`LXQt settings --> Appearance`.
 Another way to launch Appearance is to press the Appearance button from LXQt configuration center or run

 .. code::